luke-gav/WowClassicGrindBot/README.md

 .\run.bat Hunter_1.json -m Local
 ```

-e.g. run from Powershell optional parameters, only loads the profile then exists a good indicator that your profile can be loaded
+e.g. run from Powershell optional parameters, only loads the profile then exits a good indicator that your profile can be loaded
 ```ps
 cd C:\WowClassicGrindBot\HeadlessServer
 .\run.bat Hunter_1.json -m Local --loadonly